rnk/llvm/docs/ExceptionHandling.rst

 executes a ``catchret`` instruction, which is a terminator indicating where in the function control is returned to.
 A cleanup handler which reaches its end by normal execution executes a ``cleanupret`` instruction, which is a terminator indicating where the active exception will unwind to next.
-A catch or cleanup handler which is exited by another exception being raised during its execution will unwind through a ``catchendpad`` or ``cleanuupendpad`` (respectively).
-The ``catchendpad`` and ``cleanupendpad`` instructions are considered "exception handling pads" in the same sense that ``catchpad``, ``cleanuppad``, and ``terminatepad`` are.

 Each of these new EH pad instructions has a way to identify which action should be considered after this action.
 The ``catchpad`` and ``terminatepad`` instructions are terminators, and have a label operand considered to be an unwind destination analogous to the unwind destination of an invoke.
-The ``cleanuppad`` instruction is different from the other two in that it is not a terminator.
-The code inside a cleanuppad runs before transferring control to the next action, so the ``cleanupret`` and ``cleanupendpad`` instructions are the instructions that hold a label operand and unwind to the next EH pad.
 All of these "unwind edges" may refer to a basic block that contains an EH pad instruction, or they may simply unwind to the caller.
 Unwinding to the caller has roughly the same semantics as the ``resume`` instruction in the ``landingpad`` model.
 When